SEASICK NO LONGER: The Black Sea Region Should Focus on Its Own Interests — and Development

-Former U.S. Senior Foreign Service Officer with deep European experience and relationships at the top levels of the Transatlantic diplomatic and policy communities
+Former Senior U.S. Diplomat with deep experience and relationships at the top levels of the U.S. European and Eurasian diplomatic and policy communities

-Ambassador Kurt Volker provides strategic advice to BGR on a full range of international issues.
-He previously served as Managing Director, International, for BGR in 2011-2012.
+Ambassador Kurt Volker provides strategic advice to BGR on a full range of international issues and co-chair of BGR’s advisory board.

-Ambassador Volker contributes regularly to public policy debates through appearances on BBC, CNN, Al Jazeera, and Fox News as well as in publications such as The Washington Post, Foreign Policy, La Stampa, the Christian Science Monitor, and many others.
+Ambassador Volker contributes regularly to public policy debates, with appearances on BBC, Fox News, Al Jazeera, CNN, and with articles in such publications as the Washington Post, Foreign Policy, La Stampa, the Christian Science Monitor, Handelsblatt, and the American Interest, among many others.

 Ambassador Volker has a B.A. from Temple University and an M.A. in International Relations from the Elliott School of International Affairs at George Washington University.
 He has studied in Sweden and France and speaks Hungarian, Swedish and French.